Table of Contents

 We don’t think it’s too over the top to assume that there is still another leg higher to come in this gold and silver cycle.
 If precious metals follow a similar script to the 1970’s, that would mean another 6 years or so of higher prices to come for gold.

 It’s probably not very surprising that our gold cycle matches up closely with the end of the fourth turning!
 After all, the monetary system plays a major role in the flourishing, or alternatively the decay, of society.
 Hence, it’s likely that we could see a change in the monetary system at the end of this current Fourth Turning.
+[Perhaps 2026 is now a little too soon being only 3 years away.
+But this decade certainly seems likely].

-Maybe along with the end of nation states we will see the end of national currencies too?
+Maybe, along with the end of nation states, we will see the end of national currencies too?

 Therefore with the change from nation states to smaller groups of people sharing values, we may also see different types of money.
 Perhaps with people choosing to use whichever money suits them best?